JohnCoates/Aerial/Readme.md

 You can see a list of contributors [here](https://github.com/JohnCoates/Aerial/graphs/contributors).

+**Trying Big Sur public beta 1 ?
+Very bold of you, please [read this to get your settings and videos back](https://github.com/JohnCoates/Aerial/issues/1036).**

 **Have a question ?
 Check our troobleshooting section below, or hop on our [Discord server](https://discord.gg/TPuA5WG).**

 ## Installation